 Dr. Harley Givler (Orchestra) is currently the Director of Bands and Orchestra at The Shipley School in Bryn Mawr, PA, where he conducts all manner of musical ensembles, grades 4-12.
 Givler gained his first appreciation of conducting in the back of the orchestra as a french horn player at Interlochen Arts Academy, The Eastman and Yale Schools of Music, Stony Brook University and countless professional orchestras.
 His formal studies of conducting began in earnest while at Yale and have included study with Dr. John Stanley Ross, Toshiyuki Shimada, and Harold Farberman.
 In addition to teaching, conducting and playing horn, Harley is in demand as an adjudicator and clinician.
 He recently completed his certification to become one of the first teachers of Suzuki Trumpet in North America.

-Alexis Zingale (Accompanist) began her piano studies as a Suzuki student at the age of four, and presented her first solo recital program at age nine.
+Alexis Zingale (Piano Accompaniment) began her piano studies at the age of four and presented her first solo recital program at age nine.
 Ms. Zingale has performed throughout the U.S. and Canada as soloist and collaborator in a variety of venues, winning numerous awards in both roles.
 Ms. Zingale has recorded for Peer Music Classical and the Charles Ives Society, and her performances have been broadcast on Connecticut Public Radio.
-Ms. Zingale is an adjunct professor of piano and chamber music at the University of Bridgeport, a staff accompanist at Western Connecticut State University, a piano faculty member and staff accompanist at Neighborhood Music School in New Haven, a piano faculty member at the Suzuki Music School of Westport, and the accompanist of the New Haven Oratorio Choir.
+Ms. Zingale is an adjunct professor of piano and chamber music at the University of Bridgeport, a staff accompanist at Western Connecticut State University, a piano faculty member and staff accompanist at the Neighborhood Music School in New Haven, a piano faculty member at the Suzuki Music School of Westport, and the accompanist for the New Haven Oratorio Choir.